bwogit/CI_PP5_SURF_HAVEN/README.md

 ## Credits

 ### Code
-- Code Institute for the bag, product, profiles and checkout app as a basis for my own product, checkout, profile product and basket apps
+- Code Institute for the bag, product, profiles and checkout app as a basis for my own product, checkout, profile and basket apps
 - github community for sharing their knowledge
 - githup repositories
 - Code Institute Slack channels